FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Experimental Evaluation

 \section{Experimental Evaluation}

 Our study aims to improve the convergence rate and performance of FL algorithms.
 In order to evaluate the proposed algorithm (FedAVO), we conduct experiments and examine the convergence speed and accuracy.
-Furthermore, we assess if the model achieves acceptable convergence speed and accuracy after the automated HTO with AVO compared to the baseline algorithm FedAvg \cite{mcmahan2017communication}.
-In addition, we compare our experimental results with other benchmark FL algorithms such as FedProx \cite{li2020federated}, FedEnsemble \cite{zhu2021data} as well as with some other nature and swarm-inspired algorithms (e.g., PSO and GWO) that we employ for HTO in place of AVO.
+Furthermore, we assess if the model achieves acceptable convergence speed and accuracy after the automated HTO with AVO compared to the baseline algorithm Vanilla FedAvg \cite{mcmahan2017communication}.
+In addition, we compare our experimental results with other benchmark FL algorithms such as FedProx \cite{li2020federated} and FedEnsemble \cite{zhu2021data}.